LinuxUserJTB/RuntimeUnits.jl/README.md

 as possible (i. e. for number and exponent types).

 The package provides two types:
-- `UnitSystem` just for storing descriptive strings about dimensions and pretty-printing of units.
+- `UnitSystem` for storing descriptive strings about dimensions, pretty-printing of units and storing defined units as `Quantities`.
 - `Quantity{V, E}` for representing quantities that have a value of type `V` and unit exponents of type `E`.

 `Quantity` supports `+`, `-` with other `Quantity`s; `*`, `/`, `//` with `Quantity`s and scalars and
 `^` with scalars. `V` and `E` are expected to support `+`, `-`, `*`. `V` should additionally support